SocketCluster/socketcluster-website/docs/api-ag-client-socket.md

       transmit(receiverName, data)
     </td>
     <td>
-      Transmit the specified event to the corresponding server-side socket <code>receiver</code>.
+      Transmit the specified event to the corresponding server side socket <code>receiver</code>.
 You can pass any JSON-compatible object as data.
       This method doesn't return anything and doesn't throw or reject.
     </td>
   </tr>